ohler55/ojg/design.md

 functions are used in an approach that is easier to understand.
 I said easier, not easy.
-There are a fair number of dangerous curves with trying to support bracketed notation as well as dot notation and how that all play nicely with the script parser so that one can call the other supporting nested filters.
+There are a fair number of dangerous curves with trying to support bracketed notation as well as dot notation and how that all plays nicely with the script parser so that one can call the other to support nested filters.
 It was rewarding to see it all come together though.

 If the need exists to create expressions at run time then functions